 Another example.
 On the back of a replica plate from the service produced around 1995 for the Wedgwood Collectors' Society of New York, it is stated that the service 'was intended for [a palace] near Petrodvorets...'.
-Better known as Peterhof ('Peter's Court'), Petrodvorets refers to a small cluster of adjacent palaces established by Tsar Peter I ('Peter the Great' /1672-1725) to the west of St Petersburg, on the south coast of the Gulf of Finland.
-Yet the service was actually made for an inland palace south of St Petersburg, some distance from Peterhof.
+Better known as Peterhof ('Peter's Court'), Petrodvorets refers to a small set of adjacent palaces established by Tsar Peter I ('Peter the Great'; 1672-1725).
+It lies to the west of St Petersburg, on the south coast of the Gulf of Finland.
+Yet the service was actually made for an inland palace, some distance from Peterhof, due south of St Petersburg.
 Aileen Dawson (1995:98), Robin Reilly (1995:191) and the firm of Wedgwood itself (2010:2) have made a similar error.
-And again, a number of quite recent sources say, correctly, that the service's palace became in the 1830s a refuge for old soldiers, and go on to say, mistakenly, that this remains its chief use.
-Armed with the overconfidence of the keen amateur historian, I resolved to try to put together an accurate account, free as far as possible from factual errors, with all guesses or speculations clearly marked.
+And again, a number of quite recent sources say that the service's palace became, in the 1830s a refuge for old soldiers, and then go on to say, incorrectly, that this remains its chief use.
+Armed with the overconfidence of the keen amateur, I resolved to try to put together an accurate account, free as far as possible from factual errors, with all guesses or speculations clearly marked.

-I have tried to give a reasonably full account, but there remain gaps in our knowledge, not all attributable to my shortcomings as an investigator.
-Since some unanswered questions are unobvious, I make no apology for drawing attention to them in the text, and have also summarised them (see Appendix 2 on page 33).
+I have tried to give a reasonably full account, but there remain gaps in our knowledge, in part no doubt owing to my shortcomings as an investigator.
+Since some unanswered questions are both important and unobvious, I make no apology for drawing attention to them in the text, and have also summarised them (see Appendix 2 on page 33).
 I assume no prior knowledge of Josiah Wedgwood or his work as a potter.
 With the general reader in mind, I have as far as possible avoided use of technical terms, as the story ranges over a number of fields, including business history, the topography of the St Petersburg region, language studies and linguistics, and Russian political, naval and architectural history.
 There are many illustrations, but very few - only one each - of Catherine, Josiah and how the service looked.
 Readers who would like to see pictures of these are recommended to seek images online.
-For the service, just enter 'the Green Frog service'.
+For the service, just enter the Green Frog service.
 You will be deluged!